menu

 Demographics

-The per capita income in Mill City in 2022 was $25,858, which is low income relative to Oregon, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,432 for a family of four.
+The per capita income in Mill City in 2022 was $25,321, which is low income relative to Oregon and the nation.
+This equates to an annual income of $101,284 for a family of four.
 However, Mill City contains both very wealthy and poor people as well.

-Mill City is a somewhat ethnically-diverse city.
+Mill City is a very ethnically-diverse city.
 The people who call Mill City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mill City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mill City include German, Irish, English, European, and Scottish.
+Important ancestries of people in Mill City include German, Irish, English, European, and Italian.

 The most common language spoken in Mill City is English.
 Other important languages spoken here include Spanish and Italian.